 Watlington Hill was donated to the National Trust by the Esher family in the 1940s.
 Most of the National Trust site at Watlington Hill forms part of the Watlington Hill and Pyrton Hills SSSI (Site of Special Scientific Interest).
 It is known for its high quality chalk grassland, combined with areas of acid soils on the ridge, which support silver birch and gorse.
-There are numerous species of wild flowers, including the Chiltern gentian, the autumn gentian, the frog orchid and wild candytuft.
-The blend of habitats supports many species of butterfly including the chalk hill blue and the rare silver-spotted skipper.
+There are numerous species of wildflowers, including the Chiltern gentian, the autumn gentian, the frog orchid and wild candytuft.
+The second part of the walk passes though and alongside some ancient yew woodlands.
+This blend of habitats supports many species of butterfly including the chalk hill blue and the rare silver-spotted skipper.
 Many species of birds can be seen including buzzards and the magnificent red kites.
 You may also spot rabbits, hares and fallow, roe or Muntjac deer.
 The walk is way-marked with orange arrows mounted on posts.

 Start at the National Trust car park at Watlington Hill.
 Grid.
 Ref.
 SU709935

 Take the path between the signboards in the car park into an area of woodland.
-Cross a track to a private property on the left, marked by some wooden and metal bollards, and continue on the path through scrubland to a gate.
+After about 150m, cross a track to a private property on the left, marked by some wooden and metal bollards, and continue on the path through scrubland to a gate.
 Look out for the orange way-markers along the route and follow these.

 The Watlington White Mark